itxwaleedrazzaq/neuronal_stochastic_attention_circuit/README.md

 # Neuronal Stochastic Attention Circuit (NSAC)
 ---
-The repository contains the code of the Neuronal Stochastic Attention Circuit (NSAC).
+The repository contains the code of the "Neuronal Stochastic Attention Circuit (NSAC) for Probabilistic Representation Learning".

 ## NSAC Model Usage Example